belyaev-mikhail/onwards-coroutines-presentation/presentation.md

 # The story so far: continuations

 - A **continuation** is a value representing the whole execution state point that can be manually resumed from that point
-- Go back to CPS in Algol 60 and `call/cc` in Scheme
+- Goes back to CPS in Algol 60 and `call/cc` in Scheme
 - In fact, most modern coroutine implementations use CPS under the hood, so a continuation may be viewed as a low-level implementation mechanism

 # Coroutine problems